manassaloi/manassaloi.github.io/_posts/2017-07-15-extreme-ownership-jocko.markdown

  - close with the troops but not so close that one becomes more important than another or more important than the good of the team; not so close that they forget who is in charge.
  - able to execute Extreme Ownership, while exercising Decentralized Command.

-A good leader has nothing to prove, but everything to prove
+A good leader has nothing to prove, but everything to prove.

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)